amphitheatre-app/docs/content/_index.md

 the workflow of building, pushing, and deploying applications.
 It also provides building blocks and describes customization of CI/CD pipelines.

+> **IMPORTANT!!!**\
+This document is still in progress, content will be updated at any time, some links or guides are previews and do not represent real availability, please do not use them for official production environments.

+{{ button(title="Getting Started", url="/getting-started/") }}

 ## Features

 - Fast local Kubernetes Development